 Let’s take a look at some of the most popular attractions and things to do in Provo.
-Being a town of nearly 120,000 people, there are plenty of things to add to your list of things to do.
+Being a town of nearly 120,000 people and located within easy proximity of Salt Lake City, there are plenty of things to add to your list of things to do.

 There is enough fun for the whole family, so let’s take a look and see what we can find for fun things to do in Provo, Utah!